Coral Coast Attractions

-The Coral Coast offers offers an array of activities and attractions that will satisfy every visitor.
-These range from the magnificent Sigatoka Dunes (a Fiji National Trust Heritage site) to river rafting, diving, surfing and a glass blowing studio to name a few.
+The Coral Coast offers an array of fascinating geological, cultural and historical attractions ranging from the magnificent Sigatoka Dunes (a UNESCO World Heritage site) to the Momi Guns, a World War II gun emplacement.
+There’s also river rafting, diving world class surfing, beaches and other activities.
 Listed below are the Coral Coast Activities you might consider for your adventure along the Queens Road.

 Sigatoka Sand Dunes